shaynasylvia/test/README.md

-This is a test for practicing git
+This is a test for practicing git.

+Test, test, test.

+This is a test.